cs3600/project1/README.md

   ls | wc

-Additional features may be supported.
+Additional features that may be supported:

+  More Error Handling.

+  cd command.